AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 :ada:`**` is the exponent operator, which means that the first valid value for :ada:`Integer` is :math:`-2^{31}`, and the last valid value is :math:`2^{31-1}`.

-In a fit of luck, this coincides with what you can fit in a 32 bit signed integer on modern platforms :).
+Ada does not mandate the range of the built-in type Integer.
+An implementation for a 16-bit target would likely  choose the range :math:`-2^{15}` through :math:`2^{31-1}`.

 Operational semantics
 ~~~~~~~~~~~~~~~~~~~~~~

-Unlike in unsafe languages like C and C++, Ada specifies that operations
+Unlike some other languages, Ada requires that operations on integers should be
-on integers should be checked for overflows.
+checked for overflow.

 .. code-block:: ada